n6garcia/EonCalc/README.md

 EonCalc is a cython project for the brand new reductive proof method I've devised!

 I am calling this Informal Math.
+I hope this will be a competitor to numpy and pytorch.

 I have devised a superset of Algebra that only keeps one rule, x=|x ...